André Molitor

-André Molitor (4 August 1911 – 4 June 2005) is a former Belgian senior civil servant of the Belgian State and former principal private secretary of King Baudouin I of Belgium from 1961 until 1977 (17 years).
+André Molitor (4 August 1911 – 4 June 2005) was a former Belgian senior civil servant of the Belgian State and former principal private secretary of King Baudouin I of Belgium from 1961 until 1977 (17 years).
 André Molitor was also a professor of public administration at the Université catholique de Louvain.

 Biography

-Molitor was born in Kermanshah, Iran, the son of a Belgian civil servant, established in Iran since 1901, on a mission of modernization of the Iranian customs.
+Molitor was born in Kermanshah, Qajar Persia, the son of a Belgian civil servant, established in Iran since 1901, on a mission of modernization of the Iranian customs.
 In 1935, he obtained the title of Doctor in Law, and since 1937, pursued a career in the Belgian public office.
 He was also the principal private secretary of the Minister Pierre Harmel and was the craftsman of the school pact of 1958, which ended a period of political dissension over the funding of secondary education.
 Since the end of World War II, André Molitor directed La Revue Nouvelle, (E : New Review), a Christian Democrat publication in Belgium.
 He directed the review Administration publique (E: Public administration).
 At his retirement in 1977, André Molitor took up the presidency of the King Baudouin Foundation, until 1986.